original6001/Original-Macro/README.md

     *   Perform the actions you wish to save.
     *   Press `/` to finish recording.
     *   Play back the macro by clicking "Playback Macro" or by binding it to a "Start on:" key.

+4.  **Using the Advanced Macro Builder:**
+    *   Go to the "Advanced Macro" tab.
+    *   Click "Record" next to "Add Keybind:", press a key, and then click "Add Keybind:" to add it to the sequence.
+    *   Enter a delay in seconds and click "Add Delay (s):" to insert a pause.
+    *   Use "Backspace" to remove the last entry.
+    *   Click "Run Macro" to execute the sequence.
+    *   Save and Load your custom sequences using the slots provided.

 ## Requirements